Written by Liselotte Jensen (2nd edition, updated on 03.06.2022).

-The proposal has been referred to the European Parliament’s Committee on Environment, Public Health and Food Safety (ENVI), which appointed Ville Niinistö (Greens/EFA, Finland) as rapporteur.
+The proposal was referred to the European Parliament’s Committee on Environment, Public Health and Food Safety (ENVI), which appointed Ville Niinistö (Greens/EFA, Finland) as rapporteur.
+ENVI adopted its report on 17 May 2022 and has submitted it for a vote in the June I plenary session.

 |Proposal for a Regulation of the European Parliament and of the Council amending Regulation (EU) 2018/841 on the inclusion of greenhouse gas emissions and removals from land use, land use change and forestry in the 2030 climate and energy framework|